 \paragraph{Large Scale Molecular Graph Generation} We benchmark our model on the MOSES dataset, which, to the best of our knowledge, has been scaled up by very few graph generative models.
 Table \ref{tab:moses} presents a comparison with DiGress, a discrete diffusion framework for molecular graph generation.
 As observed, MING significantly enhances the validity of generated molecules while maintaining absolute novelty and a high uniqueness score.
 These results underscore the advantages of functional representations for molecular generation, particularly when evaluated on a challenging dataset like MOSES.
 Notably, we exclude the FCD score for DiGress, as their computation was based on the training set, whereas we calculate it using the test set to mitigate overfitting.

-\paragraph{Speed, Memory and Model Performance} We benchmark the model efficiency by generating 10000 molecules on a Titan RTX of 8 CPU cores.
-Figure \ref{fig:effi} visualizes the necessary inference time, number of model parameters, and performance, measured by the product of validity, uniqueness, and novelty VxUxN.
-We observe that MING proves a remarkable efficiency, using $317 \times$ fewer parameters than the fastest baseline, GraphArm, while maintaining superior performance.
+\paragraph{Speed, Memory, and Model Performance} We benchmark the model's efficiency by generating 10,000 molecules on a Titan RTX with 8 CPU cores.
+Figure \ref{fig:effi} visualizes the inference time, the number of model parameters, and performance, measured by the product of validity, uniqueness, and novelty VxUxN.
+We observe that MING shows remarkable efficiency, using $317 \times$ fewer parameters than the fastest baseline, GraphArm, while maintaining superior performance.
 MING is also faster than the best-performing baseline, GDSS, which applies continuous score-based models on the graph representation of molecules.
 Compared to the auto-regressive flow baseline GraphAF, MING significantly improves across all criteria.
-We do not report the model efficiency of GraphDF as this framework has a similar model size to GraphAF, but $10 \times$ slower in inference speed.
+We do not report the model efficiency of GraphDF as this framework has a model size similar to GraphAF but $10 \times$ slower in inference speed.
 Additionally, DiGress and CatFlow do not open-source their model weights on ZINC250k.

-\paragraph{Ablation on Diffusion Steps} We asses the MING's generation capability by ablating different number of diffusion steps, $T \in \{30, 100, 500\}$, on ZINC250k.
-We train models with the same set of hyper-parameters except for the diffusion steps $T$.
+\paragraph{Ablation on Diffusion Steps} We asses the MING's generation capability by ablating the different number of diffusion steps, $T \in \{30, 100, 500\}$, on ZINC250k.
+We train models with the same hyper-parameter set except for the diffusion steps $T$.
 Figure \ref{fig:dstep} presents the mean validity, uniqueness, novelty (V.U.N) results on three samplings of 10000 molecules.
-We observe that, utilizing higher diffusion steps, $T \in \{100, 500\}$, MING can achieve over 99$\%$ validity scores.
-Furthermore, all experimented models consistently surpass 99.5$\%$ for both uniqueness and novelty scores.
-By working on the function space of molecules, MING significantly speed up the sampling process for diffusion models without causing a dramatic performance drop.
+We observe that utilizing higher diffusion steps, $T \in \{100, 500\}$, MING can achieve over 99$\%$ validity scores.
+Furthermore, all experimented models consistently surpass 99.5$\%$ for uniqueness and novelty scores.
+By working on the function space of molecules, MING significantly speeds up the sampling process for diffusion models without causing a dramatic performance drop.